hivemq/hivemq-testcontainer/readme.md

 It is possible to enable and disable extensions that are loaded from a file by providing their directory name and extension name:

-## Load an extension from a folder
+## Enable/Disable an extension loaded from a folder

-You can load an extension from an extension directory into the container.
+You can enable or disable extensions loaded from an extension folder during runtime.
-The extension will be placed in the container before startup.
+If the extension folder contains a DISABLED file, the extension will be disabled during startup.
+Note that disabling or enabling of extension during runtime is only supported in HiveMQ 4 Enterprise Edition Containers.

 ### JUnit 4